Lisiyuan233/Voices_of_the_Court1/README.md

-# Voices of the Court
+# Voices of the Court (VOTC)

-Voices of the Court is a Crusader Kings 3 mod which integrates Large Language Models into the game.
-It lets you hold conversations with the characters and also impact the game state to an extend.
+An AI-powered companion for Crusader Kings III that helps you keep track of characters, plots, and storylines.
+Voices of the Court integrates Large Language Models into the game, letting you hold natural conversations with characters and dynamically influence the game state.

 Documentation: https://docs.voicesofthecourt.app